Get News & Updates Directly To Your Inbox

-Additionally, empty calories your body doesn’t use may show up on your waistline.
-And the results of added sugars on our health may go beyond obesity.
+The empty calories your body doesn’t use may show up on your waistline.
+Often, the results of added sugars on our health go beyond obesity.
 Eating too much sugar has been linked to:

 For many people, it’s these hidden simple sugars that are the problem.
 Just where do sugars hide?

-There are so many hidden, added sugars in our prepared foods that the U.S. Food and Drug Administration (FDA) says nutrition labels should show the amount of added sugars as a part of the recommended daily calorie intake.
+There are so many hidden, added sugars in prepared foods that the U.S. Food and Drug Administration (FDA) says nutrition labels should show the amount of added sugars as a part of the recommended daily calorie intake.

 “When you stop to be in the moment and be mindful of what you are eating, you may even find that you dislike foods that are overly sweet,” she says.